Wednesday, November 29, 2006

 go with them.

-Rev 14:13
+—Rev 14:13

-(Singapore time) to celebrate All Soul's Day.
+There will be a mass at St Mary of the Angels at 8pm Thursday evening (Singapore time) to celebrate All Soul's Day.
 After which, there will be a blessing of all the niches in the columbarium, including mummy's.

 Please good missus a soul cake.